Accounting Department @ TCC

 Upon graduation, students transfer to the four-year college of their choice

 in junior status.
-This is called the 2+2 program.

 The twenty-six credit hours in accounting course work in certificate and